riven8192/LibStruct/README.md

    // this code is compiled (by javac) as:
    public static final Vec3 ZERO;
    static // this is actually a normal method, which terminates
-          //and reclaims/reuses its stack for new allocations {
+          // and reclaims/reuses its stack for new allocations {
       ZERO = new Vec3(0,0,0); // stack allocated struct immediately goes out of scope!
    }